reflex-dev/reflex-web/blog/enterprise-ready-ai-app-builder.md

 ## Code Maintainability and Long-Term Total Cost of Ownership

-Poor code quality costs businesses [up to 250,000 euros annually in unnecessary maintenance](https://www.softwareimprovementgroup.com/blog/the-cost-of-poor-code-quality/) per system, climbing to 7 million euros for large enterprise applications.
+Poor code quality costs businesses [up to €250,000 annually in unnecessary maintenance](https://www.softwareimprovementgroup.com/blog/the-cost-of-poor-code-quality/) per system, climbing to €7 million for large enterprise applications.
 These costs accumulate through extended debugging sessions, specialist hiring requirements, and the compound effect of technical debt that makes each subsequent change more expensive than the last.

 JavaScript and TypeScript applications generated by AI tools create immediate readability problems.
 When production systems fail at 2 AM, engineers face minified bundles, transpiled code, and framework abstractions that obscure business logic.
 The ML engineer who wrote the Python models can't trace issues through generated frontend code, forcing organizations to maintain separate teams with specialized debugging skills.
 Pure Python frameworks eliminate this complexity entirely.